-(bb) "Substance use disorder" means patterns of symptoms resulting from use of a substance that the individual continues to take, despite experiencing problems as a result; or as defined in the most recent edition of the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders.

-(cc) "Variance" means written permission granted by the secretary to a medicationassisted treatment program that a requirement of this article or rules promulgated pursuant to this article may be accomplished in a manner different from the manner set forth in this article or associated rules.

-(dd) "Waiver" means a formal, time-limited agreement between the designated oversight agency and the medication-assisted treatment program that suspends a rule, policy or standard for a specific situation so long as the health and safety of patients is better served in the situation by suspension of the rule, policy or standard than by enforcement.
+105 (bb) "Substance use disorder" means patterns of symptoms resulting from use of a 106 substance that the individual continues to take, despite experiencing problems as a result; or as 107 defined in the most recent edition of the American Psychiatric Association's Diagnostic and 108 Statistical Manual of Mental Disorders.
+109 (cc) "Variance" means written permission granted by the secretary to a medication- 110 assisted treatment program that a requirement of this article or rules promulgated pursuant to this 111 article may be accomplished in a manner different from the manner set forth in this article of 112 associated rules.
+113 (dd) "Waiver" means a formal, time-limited agreement between the designated oversign 114 agency and the medication-assisted treatment program that suspends a rule, policy or standard 115 for a specific situation so long as the health and safety of patients is better served in the situation 116 by suspension of the rule, policy or standard than by enforcement. §16-5Y-3.

-§16-5Y-3.
 Opioid treatment programs to obtain license; application; fees and inspections.

-- (a) No person, partnership, association or corporation may operate an opioid treatment program without first obtaining a license from the secretary in accordance with the provisions of this article and the rules lawfully promulgated pursuant to this article. - (b) Any person, partnership, association or corporation desiring a license to operate an opioid treatment program in this state shall file with the Office of Health Facility Licensure and Certification an application in such form and with such information as the secretary shall prescribe and furnish accompanied by an application fee. - (c) The director of the Office of Health Facility Licensure and Certification or his or her designee shall inspect each facility and review all documentation submitted with the application.

-The director shall then provide a recommendation to the secretary whether to approve or deny by the secretary.
+1 (a) No person, partnership, association or corporation may operate an opioid treatment 2 program without first obtaining a license from the secretary in accordance with the provisions of 3 this article and the rules lawfully promulgated pursuant to this article.
+4 (b) Any person, partnership, association or corporation desiring a license to operate ar 5 opioid treatment program in this state shall file with the Office of Health Facility Licensure and 6 Certification an application in such form and with such information as the secretary shall prescribe 7 and furnish accompanied by an application fee.
+8 (c) The Director of the Office of Health Facility Licensure and Certification or his or he 9 designee shall inspect each facility and review all documentation submitted with the application 10 The director shall then provide a recommendation to the secretary whether to approve or deny 11 the application for a license.
+The secretary shall issue a license if the facility is in compliance with 12 the provisions of this article and with the rules lawfully promulgated pursuant to this article.